Ngohe Tuarima

 For further explanations and exercises check: Te Kākano p.
 2

-Tēnā koutou is the term used to address three or more people.
+Tēnā koutou is used to address a group of people.
 It is used in much the same way as tēnā koe and tēnā kōrua but is only applied when speaking to three or more people.

-When a group of children for example are being addressed then, tēnā koutou, tamariki mā would be appropriate.
+For example, when a group of children are being addressed, tēnā koutou, tamariki mā would be appropriate.

 When addressing a group of friends, say tēnā koutou, e hoa mā.